annastrik/demo-UI-API-tests/README.md

 ## Notes

-Some selectors on Amazon.com and Webstaurantstore.com are subjected to frequent changes, thus the tests located in `./tests/specs/Amazon.com/*` and `./tests/specs/Webstaurantstore.com/*` might fail and require selectors adjustment.
+Some selectors on Amazon.com are subjected to frequent changes, thus the tests located in `./tests/Amazon.com/specs/*` might fail and require selectors adjustment.